andrearamonroy/slowFrench/README.md

 The podcasts implements the playPause, stop, and toggleLoop functions.
 The user is also able to foward the audio by 10 secs and go back by 10 secs.

-In this project I worked with parsing .json and managing auido.
+In this project I worked with parsing .json and managing audio.
 Nevertheless, it will be upgraded to use a database instead of storing files locally and provide subtitles to each podcast.